-Only days ago, Italy’s plan to set up a parallel currency gained ground.
-Some say the Italian economy could soar if the plans come into fruition.
-Alternatively, so far, under the EU, Italy’s economy has stagnated for almost two decades.
+Italy’s plan to set up a parallel currency gained ground, with some saying the Italian economy could soar if the plans come into fruition.
+However, under the EU, Italy’s economy has stagnated for almost two decades.

 The parallel currency would run alongside the euro.
 Most of the Italian parties are backing its formation, along with Italy’s former Prime, Minister Silvio Berlusconi.